signorpipo/wle-pp/README.md

     - if they are not setup, those features will not be able to work properly
   - some of the features of the library uses globals variable that are usually setup by the `pp-gateway` component, like `Globals.getSceneObjects` or `Globals.getDefaultResources`
     - if these variables are not setup, those features will not be able to work properly
+  - when you are going to release your app, you most likely want to disable the following development flags on the `pp-gateway` component:
+    - `enableDebugs`, `enableTools`, `addPPToWindow`, `addWLToWindow`

 # License